webgptorg/promptbook/src/_packages/browser.readme.md

-Core of the library for Node.js runtime, it contains the main logic for promptbooks which uses filesystem.
+Core of the library for Browser runtime, it contains the main logic for promptbooks which uses browser-specific things like `localStorage`.

 <!-- TODO: Maybe dont show whole README, just following message -->